 Efforts to broaden public participation: Washington County followed the current Community Participation Plan.
-The public notice was posted on our website and placed in local newspapers prior to the beginning of the public comment period: The Oregonian, The Hillsboro Tribune, the Beaverton Valley Times, and El Latino de Hoy.
+The public notice was posted on our website and placed in local newspapers prior to the beginning of the public comment period: The Oregonian, The Hillsboro Tribune, the Beaverton Valley Times, Tigard Tualatin Times, Sherwood Gazette, and El Latino de Hoy.
 The notice was also emailed directly to the Housing Authority of Washington County, The Housing and Supportive Services Network group, the Community Housing Agencies group, and other organizations that provide services to the qualifying populations.
 In addition, we met with the Racial Equity Group, which was not previously in existence prior to COVID-19, which allowed us to broaden our outreach.
-The notice provides a link the draft allocation plan on our website.
+The notice provided a link the draft allocation plan on our website.
 The draft allocation plan was also made available at all public libraries of the Washington County Cooperative Library Services, at the City of Beaverton's Community Development Division, and at the City of Hillsboro City Manager's Office.
-Community members and groups may obtain a reasonable number of free copies of the proposed allocation plan by contacting the Washington County Office of Community Development at (503) 846-8814.
+Community members and groups could obtain free copies of the proposed allocation plan by contacting the Washington County Office of Community Development at (503) 846-8814.

-Every effort will be made to ensure that public hearings are inclusive and culturally responsive.
-Consortium will provide appropriate materials, equipment, interpreting services to facilitate the participate of limited-English proficient/non-English speaking persons and person with visual and/or hearing impairments with notice of, preferably seven days in advance of public hearing date.
+Every effort was be made to ensure that the public hearing was inclusive and culturally responsive.
+Consortium offered to provide appropriate materials, equipment, interpreting services to facilitate the participate of limited-English proficient/non-English speaking persons and person with visual and/or hearing impairments with notice of, preferably seven days in advance of public hearing date.

-For the purposes of HOME-ARP, the objective of the public hearing is to make the following information available to the public:
+For the purposes of HOME-ARP, the objective of the public hearing was to make the following information available to the public: